What is the current built time for a new Custom guitar?

 Due to the fact that we are a working wood shop, we do not offer regular shop tours.

 If you are bringing your Fodera instrument to the shop in person, all appointments must be made at least one day in advance.
-You can make an appointment by contacting us via phone at 718-832-3455 or via email at email@example.com.
-If you are an international customer, please contact us via email to let us know where you’re located, what kind of service you on your Fodera instrument, and photos of any issues related to the bass.
+You can make an appointment by contacting us via phone at 718-832-3455 or via email at firstname.lastname@example.org.
+If you are an international customer, please contact us via email to let us know where you’re located, what kind of service you need on your Fodera guitar, and photos of any issues related to the bass.
 You are responsible for all shipping costs for your instrument.

 Do you work on non-Fodera instruments?